 Self-Directed Learning

-Every six months our residents work the program director to develop a personalized learning plan with goals and objectives.
+Every six months our residents work with the program director to develop a personalized learning plan with goals and objectives.
 Residents are encouraged to find other learning activities that will fit with their own individual learning style in areas where they have particular interest or just need to brush up a little.
 These other activities include textbook reading, journal reading, computer-based learning modules, and hands-on activities.